Skip to main content

 404Resource not found

-409Conflict (ETag mismatch on optimistic lock)
+409Conflict (ETag mismatch on optimistic lock, or draft merge failure)

 422Unprocessable entity (validation error)